The Verde Burger

 • Diced pork

-You can also just scoop it up with chips and make the magic happen that way.
+You can also just scoop it up with chips and let the magic happen that way.

 Nom On,